In 2026, What is a (really) fast website

 It's simple, you can test it on this site: it's a website that loads instantly, whether you're on a computer, tablet, or mobile, whether you're at the office or on the train with a weak 4G signal.

-The reality: 60% of your traffic comes from mobile, often with an unstable connection.
-A site designed for these conditions means 60% of your visitors won't leave frustrated.
+The reality: More than half of global web traffic now comes from mobile, often with an unstable connection.
+A site designed for these conditions means fewer visitors leave frustrated.

 Why it matters: